What is Flood Maps (NI)?

 How have the flood maps been created?

-In the case of the historical flood map, the flooded area outlines are based on records (ie maps, sketches, photographs, flood height measurements) taken or obtained by Rivers Agency at the time of actual flood events.
+In the case of the historical flood map, the flooded area outlines are based on records (ie maps, sketches, photographs, flood height measurements) taken or obtained by DfI Rivers at the time of actual flood events.
 In contrast, the flood outlines in all of the other map layers have been produced using predictive flood models.
 Broad scale strategic flood models, that cover the whole of the province, have been developed for each of the flood sources (rivers, sea and surface water).
 In addition, detailed flood models for rivers and the sea have been produced for areas that are determined to be at significant risk of flooding.
 The maps produced from the detailed flood models are always displayed in favour of those produced using the strategic models.

 Technical information about the methodologies used to create the flood maps